 Divestment Activists in San Francisco are Fighting to Establish a Public Bank that will Invest in Their Community

-We spoke with Jackie Fielder, the indigenous organizer for the San Francisco Public Bank Coalition who was moved to work on establishing a public bank after Wall Street banks funded the construction of the Dakota Access Pipeline through her community’s territory.
+We spoke with Jackie Fielder, the indigenous organizer for the San Francisco Public Bank Coalition who decided to work on establishing a public bank after large Wall Street banks funded the construction of the Dakota Access Pipeline through her community’s territory.
 She discussed how public banks can strengthen local economies and allow communities to control their tax revenue and invest in projects that benefit them.

 This interview has been edited for brevity and clarity.

 MFU: Why is establishing a public bank important?